Configuração do HA

 mind that with an existing setup we need to comment out the lines $ZBX_SERVER

-and $ZBX_SERVER_PORT
+and $ZBX_SERVER_PORT in /etc/zabbix/web/zabbix.conf.php.
+Our frontend

-.
-Our frontend will check what node is active by reading
+will check what node is active by reading the node table in the database.

-zabbix=# select * from ha_node;
+zabbix=> select * from ha_node;

 ha_nodeid | name | address | port | lastaccess | status | ha_sessionid